c-cube/ocaml-containers/README.md

   are defined in the opam library [gen](https://github.com/c-cube/gen)
 - `sequence`: `'a sequence = (unit -> 'a) -> unit` is also an iterator type.
   It is easier to define on data structures than `gen`, but it a bit less powerful.
-The opam library [sequence](https://github.com/c-cube/sequence) can be used to consume and produce values of this type.
+The opam library [iter](https://github.com/c-cube/iter) can be used to consume and produce values of this type.
+It was renamed from `'a sequence` to `'a iter` to distinguish it better from `Core.Sequence` and the standard `seq`.
 - `error`: `'a or_error = ('a, string) result = Error of string | Ok of 'a`
   using the standard `result` type, supported in `CCResult`.
 - `klist`: `'a klist = unit -> [`Nil | `Cons of 'a * 'a klist]` is a lazy list